Film: John Dies at the End

 and Bubba Ho Tep

 .
-It stars Chase Williamson and Rob Mayes, with a supporting performance by Paul Giamatti, who is also an Executive Producer.
+It stars Chase Williamson and Rob Mayes, with supporting performances by Paul Giamatti

 Provides Examples Of:

-- Adaptation Dye Job: Amy is repeatedly described as a redhead in the books, while she's a brunette in the film.
+- Adaptation Dye-Job: Amy is repeatedly described as a redhead in the books, while she's a brunette in the film.
 Most likely a consequence of being fused with Jennifer Lopez.

 - Adaptational Attractiveness: In the book, David repeatedly describes himself as pudgy and out of shape, while in the film he has a healthy build.
 John in the film is also much more chiseled than his lifestyle in the book would allow.